lbnl-science-it/scienceit-docs/docs/hpc/accounts/project-accounts.md

 The Lawrencium cluster is open to all Berkeley Lab researchers needing access to high performance computing.
 Research collaborations are also welcome provided that there is a LBNL PI.

-LBNL PIs wanting to obtain access to Lawrencium for their research project will need to complete the project request at myLRC portal, giving the details of the research activity along with a list of anticipated users.
+LBNL PIs wanting to obtain access to Lawrencium for their research project will need to complete the project request at [myLRC portal](https://mylrc.lbl.gov/){:target="_blank"} {{ ext }}, giving the details of the research activity along with a list of anticipated users.
 A unique group name will be created for the project and associated users.
 This group name will be used to setup allocations and report usage.

 There are three primary ways to obtain access to Lawrencium: